 In other cases, you think that your blog is well optimized and works properly until you find a new post or thread about a question, that you never asked yourself about it before.
 This is why spending some minutes everyday in your blog in the first months can be very helpful.

 It’s the time to find the WordPress plugins

 The plugin folder is your first solution to find any big issue with your website.
 When disabling all your plugins at once, you will verify if a plugin or more is the problem, and you can fix the issue by disabling them one by one.

 The WordPress plugin folder is located in the ”wp-content” parent folder, and all of them is a part of your root directory.

-First, thing you should have is a cPanel account or an FTP client like Filezilla, the result is the same, for cPanel, login and click “file Manager” under the section “Files”
+The first thing you should have, is a cPanel account or an Ftp client like Filezilla, the result is the same, for cPanel, login and click “File Manager” under the section “Files”